 - Prior to contacting Vade Secure, attempt to identify and fix the cause of the issue.

-- Check if your IP address is listed on the Spamhaus Zen blacklist.
+- Check if your IP address is listed on the Spamhaus Zen blocklist.

 - Perform an IP address lookup and follow the directions given by Spamhaus to help you identify and fix the cause if your IP is listed.

-- Review your SMTP logs for error codes referencing the Cloudmark Sender Intelligence (CSI) blacklist.
+- Review your SMTP logs for error codes referencing the Cloudmark Sender Intelligence (CSI) blocklist.

 - Request an IP reputation reset once you have identified and fixed the cause of the issue.